 Visit Santa Claus’ house in the North Pole, with the option of a reindeer walk through birch forests.

 Soak in Chena’s natural hot springs for some well-earned relaxation time.

 This is a winter trip so you must have the appropriate footwear and clothing.
 If you don't want to take all your winter gear consider buying some in Anchorage.

-Winter in Alaska many of the resturants and stores are closed for the season, therefore our choices in resturants will be limited.
+During winter in Alaska many of the restaurants and stores close for the season, therefore our choices in restaurants will be limited.

 Packed lunches will be simple, so if you think you will get hungry between meals, perhaps bring some of your own snacks along on day trips too.